Azure/azure-postgresql/samples/rubyonrails/DayPlannerApp/docs/DeploymentInstructions.md

 1. Mark Check __I agree to the terms and conditions stated above__ checkbox.
 1. Click on __Purchase__ button.

-It will take few minutes to deploy the Ruby on Rails application, AzureDB for PostgreSQL Service and Azure Search Service; and takes <b>3-5 mins at first time</b> to load the application.
-After successful deployment, you can browse the Day Planner App.
+It will take few minutes to deploy the Ruby on Rails application, AzureDB for PostgreSQL Service and Azure Search Service.
+After successful deployment, you can browse the Day Planner App and it will take <b>3-5 mins at first time</b> to load the application as it runs the scripts and creates database on first time.